MKnierim/TeaTimer/README.md

 **Appearance**
 	- Include Display of finished tea (pulsing image of a herbal leaf + text notification)
 	- Make the timer display blink before it starts (to show pause at start)
-	- Change background and font color of main window continuously as infusion is getting closer to stop.

 **Deployment**